baasbox/docs/source/index.md

 ### Fetch a user profile

-> example of request to get a user profile
+> example of a request to get a user profile

 ```shell
 curl http://localhost:9000/user/a \